Boyos999/tes3mp-xp/README.md

 * Skill books/Trainers will show messages indicating skills leveling up while not leveling skills
 * Using with existing characters will likely cause issues
 * Respecced levels may be tedious to re-levelup at very high levels depending on the value of your `xpConfig.skillLvlsPerSkill` setting
+* If you use a book you haven't read from quick keys you won't get xp from it, I don't know why you would do that but it won't work